sudo-master1/libinput-debounce-patcher-/README.md

 # libinput-debounce-patcher

+note we only support fedora ubunu / debian and arch other os are not supported we are not liable if u brick ur system running this and have to reinstall ur linux distro

-this script makes ur cps in arch go brr
+this script makes ur cps in arch go brr in cps

 DISCLAIMER: I do NOT update the releases tab.
 Please kindly download the file from the source — the file is just a .sh script, not the actual source code!